 The Honour Awards is an annual event that celebrates outstanding service to, or achievements within, NSW’s LGBTI community.
 Now in its 11th year, the awards shines a light on unsung heroes in our community.

-• To nominate, click here
+• To nominate, click here.
+UPDATE: Nominations are now closed.

 • Nominations close 5pm, Wednesday 16 August